 Patient-oriented research answers research questions that matter to patients and aims to improve health care in partnership with patients.

-The BC SUPPORT Unit is bringing together patients and researchers to improve health care.
+We help bring together patients and researchers to improve health care.

 Why do patient-oriented research?

-- Patients get engaged and be heard.
+- Patients get engaged and are heard.